Title and Abstract

 Estimation of linear dynamic panel data models with time-invariant regressors

 We propose a two-stage procedure to estimate the effects of time-invariant regressors in a dynamic Hausman-Taylor model.
 We first estimate the coefficients of the time-varying regressors and subsequently regress the first-stage residuals on the time-invariant regressors, providing analytical standard error adjustments.
-The two-stage approach benefits from increased robustness against model misspecification, allows exploiting advantages of estimators relying on transformations to eliminate the unit-specific heterogeneity, and can yield more efficient estimates for the coefficients of time-invariant regressors.
+The two-stage approach benefits from increased robustness against model misspecification, allows exploiting advantages of estimators relying on transformations to eliminate the unit-specific heterogeneity, and enables successive testing of the underlying model assumptions.
 The approach is illustrated with Monte Carlo simulations and the estimation of a dynamic gravity equation for U.S. outward foreign direct investment.

 Kripfganz, S. and C. Schwarz (2015).
 Estimation of linear dynamic panel data models with time-invariant regressors.

 ECB Working Paper 1838, European Central Bank.